 Stepping back from a business career of strategic planning, Tom has dedicated himself for ministry to equip followers of Jesus to tell the story of Jesus.
 His mission is to have all people know Jesus and to know his teachings.
 Tom has served in various church leadership roles, but currently is focused on his writing and teaching ministry.
 Tom has been married for 41 years to his loving wife, Karen.
 He is the proud father of two married children, Allison de Laveaga and John Cowley.
 Karen and Tom enjoy family, including four grandchildren, from their home in Tiburon, CA.

-Jose is the president of the Barnabas Institute.
+J.D. is the president of the Barnabas Institute.
 He has a background in program administration.
-Jose served as contract manager for Alchohol and Drug Program in Marin County, CA, and was Principal at Fred Finch Youth Center, in Oakland, California.
+J.D. served as contract manager for Alchohol and Drug Program in Marin County, CA, and was Principal at Fred Finch Youth Center, in Oakland, California.
 Jose has been a practicing psychotherapist in private practice in Albuquerque, NM, and in San Rafael, CA.

 John Robb, Director

 John Robb serves as Chairman for the International Prayer Council, and International Prayer Connect, a network of regional and national prayer ministries and networks around the world.
 The IPC focuses on issues of common concern to the global Body of Christ.
 He and his colleagues helped to launch and support the Global Day of Prayer that has helped unite over 300 million Christians in all 220 nations to pray for the transformation of our world.
 In 2006 and 2008, the IPC organized and led the first and second Children in Prayer Global Consultations with CiP practitioners from over 50 nations.
 In 2007 and 2009, the IPC brought together over 400 prayer leaders and intercessors along with ambassadors and other UN officials for the first two international prayer initiatives inside the United Nations.